deeplearning4j/deeplearning4j/word2vec.md

 *previous* - [bag of words - tf-idf](../bagofwords-tf-idf.html)
 # word2vec

 One of deep learning's chief applications is in textual analysis, and at the heart of text analysis is [Word2vec](https://code.google.com/p/word2vec/).
-Word2vec is a neural network that does not implement deep learning, but is crucial to getting input in a numerical form that deep-learning nets can ingest -- the [vector](https://www.khanacademy.org/math/linear-algebra/vectors_and_spaces/vectors/v/vector-introduction-linear-algebra).
+Word2vec is an algorithm that does not implement deep learning, but is crucial to getting input in a numerical form that deep-learning nets can ingest -- the [vector](https://www.khanacademy.org/math/linear-algebra/vectors_and_spaces/vectors/v/vector-introduction-linear-algebra).

 Word2vec creates features without human intervention, and some of those features include the context of individual words; that is, it retains context in the form of multiword windows.
 In deep learning, the meaning of a word is essentially the words that surround it.
 Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning based on its past appearances.